ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 select(*)
 ```

-TSQL supports native backend.
+TSL supports native backend.
 At current time, for **Prometheus** you need to specify the exact classname of the metrics to load.
 When for **Warp 10**, you can use native regexp. _As example "~sys.*" is a working Warp 10 REGEXP to select all series starting with sys._

 ### Where